ustims/DartORM/README.md

 Inserts and updates
 -------------------

-Every ORM.Model has .save() method which will update/insert new row.
+Every ORM.Model has .save() method which will update/insert a new row.

 If class instance has 'id' field with not-null value, .save() will execute 'UPDATE' statement with 'WHERE id = $id'.

 If class instance has null 'id' field, 'INSERT' statement will be executed.